“Can I do SEO myself?”

 Just select the type of link opportunity you want.
 Is it a Q&A or Forum?
 Are you looking to get reviewed?
 In this example, we’re specifically looking for guest post opportunities.

-Once selected, you will be able to generate an amount of sources based on your defined keyword.
+Once selected, you will be able to generate a list of sources based on your defined keyword.
 In this example, we want 6 sources that are related to the keyword “blogging tips.”

-Promote My Content has now pulled a set of blogs that, based on your keyword, it feels you have a chance of contributing to.
-Even though further research is needed to make sure each blog is a right fit for your content, each entry’s ranking is there to inform you how relevant the site is to your content and topic.
+The Promote My Content tool has pulled a list of blogs that, based on your target keyword, you have the best chance of contributing to.
+Even though further research is needed to make sure each blog is the right fit for your content, each entry’s ranking is there to inform you how relevant the site is to your content and topic.

 “I’m stuck.
-I just don’t know what opportunities are worth pursuing.”
+I just don’t know what DIY SEO opportunities are worth pursuing.”

-It’s not uncommon to not have any idea where to start with DIY SEO.
+You could read every blog post and resource on SEO for beginners, and still have no idea where to start with DIY SEO.
 In fact, many startup owners might stop at on-page optimization without delving deeper into long-term processes that can really ramp up your marketing efforts.

 The first tab shows the Best opportunities you have to rank for your relevant keywords.
 The second tab, Latest, displays opportunities in chronological order.
 The final three, In Progress, Delegated, and Completed, are based on the opportunity’s work stage.

 Each entry comes with an opportunity score (in the example above, that would be the glowing 89) that allows you to judge how beneficial an opportunity this would be for you, along with the projected value you stand to gain and the amount of time the task would approximately take.
-If an opportunity is worth pursuing, CanIRank’s intuitive, data-based system will bring it to the forefront.
+If a do it yourself SEO opportunity is worth pursuing, CanIRank’s intuitive, data-based system will bring it to the forefront.

-For more thorough processes, CanIRank gives you the option to either do a task on your own, delegate it to an SEO consultant, or decline the job altogether.
-The Opportunities tab gives you the full freedom to have as much SEO or as little SEO as you desire.
+For processes that require more SEO expertise, CanIRank provides the option to either tackle the task on your own, delegate it to an experienced SEO consultant or decline the task altogether.
+With Opportunities, you have the freedom to pick and choose which SEO tasks you want to pursue on a timeline that works for you.

 Gain traction with the best DIY SEO software for startups

-Working for yourself is one of the most rewarding challenges, and setting out to change the flow and traffic of your website is no easy feat.
+Working for yourself, or building your own startup business, is one of life’s most rewarding challenges – but changing the volume and quality of traffic to your website is no easy feat.
 For that, you’ll need the most efficient systems in place to keep you on track.
-While there’s no shortage of SEO tools, we suggest you try CanIRank for free.
+While there’s no shortage of DIY SEO tools, we suggest you try CanIRank for free.
 It makes a great addition to your startup marketing stack.
+Or dig in further on DIY SEO for small business with this post on Lean Startup SEO (with a tip of the hat to Eric Ries!)